symfony/symfony-docs/cookbook/configuration/web_server_configuration.rst

 Configuring a Web Server
 ========================

+The preferred way to develop your Symfony2 application is to use :doc:`PHP's internal web server </cookbook/web_server/built_in>`.
+However, when using an older PHP version or when running the application in the production environment, you'll need to use a fully-featured web server.
+This article describes several ways to use Symfony with Apache2 or Nginx.

+When using Apache2, you can configure PHP as an :ref:`Apache module <web-server-apache-mod-php>` or with FastCGI using :ref:`PHP FPM <web-server-apache-fpm>`.
+FastCGI also is the preferred way to use PHP :ref:`with Nginx <web-server-nginx>`.

+.. sidebar:: The Web Directory

-The web directory is the home of all of your application's public and static files.
-Including images, stylesheets and JavaScript files.
+    The web directory is the home of all of your application's public and static files, including images, stylesheets and JavaScript files.
 It is also where the front controllers live.
 For more details, see the :ref:`the-web-directory`.

     The web directory services as the document root when configuring your web server.
-In the examples below, this directory is in ``/var/www/project/web/``.
+In the examples below, the ``web/`` directory will be the document root.
+This directory is ``/var/www/project/web/``.

+.. _web-server-apache-mod-php:

 Apache2 with mod_php/PHP-CGI
 ----------------------------